michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Allowing old data deletion from the source table, without affecting reports
 * Being based on hypertables, CAGGs data can be compressed (or removed after some time, which is not what we need though)

-Earlier in the article I mentioned, that utility sensors refreshing with the same rate as source sensors.
-It's not impossible that single sensor generates 10MB of daily data if the changes are so frequent.
+Earlier in the article, I mentioned that utility sensors refresh at the same rate as source sensors.
+It's not impossible that a single sensor generates 10MB of daily data if the changes are so frequent.

-> :bulb: Thanks to CAGGs, we will transform that amount of data into single value per defined time period.
+> :bulb: Thanks to CAGGs, we will transform that amount of data into a single value per defined period.

 ### Defining Continuous Aggregates

 Before we jump into CAGGs, let’s start with a helper function.
 Believe me or not, changes to processed entity names, renaming them, is something that just happens, especially at the beginning of the setup.
 For example, I found that it’s better to have a generic name for injected/purchased energy rather than use names dependent on a measuring device.
 I renamed them in HA, but then needed to reflect the change in a CAGG.
-Other situation was the need to cover pre-FV a FV eras together.
+Another situation was the need to cover pre-FV a FV eras together.

 Anyway, I found out that it’s easier to add a new sensor name or manipulate its name when the list of sensors is provided by the utility function, rather than hardcoded within a CAGG.
 There is no option to update the statement of the materialized view.
 At the same time, the function can be replaced at any time.
 Notice the IMMUTABLE keyword in this function definition.